alice-and-eve/2025/index.md

 ## Exhibition

-In addition to the keynote talks and the posters, there will be an [exhibition](https://www.aliceandeve.nl/home) which portrays thirty women in computing and their most important contributions.
+In addition to the keynote talks and the posters, there will be an <a href="https://www.aliceandeve.nl/home" target="_blank" rel="noopener noreferrer">exhibition</a> which portrays thirty women in computing and their most important contributions.

 Some highlights of the exhibition:

-- [Ada Lovelace](https://www.aliceandeve.nl/exhibition/ada-lovelace) who is known for her work on the sign of the ‘Analytics Machine’, the first ever general-purpose computer, and the first published algorithm;
+- <a href="https://www.aliceandeve.nl/exhibition/ada-lovelace" target="_blank" rel="noopener noreferrer">Ada Lovelace</a> who is known for her work on the sign of the ‘Analytics Machine’, the first ever general-purpose computer, and the first published algorithm;
-- [Grace Hopper](https://www.aliceandeve.nl/exhibition/grace-hopper) who created the world’s first workable compiler and the Grace Hopper Celebration of Women in Computing, an annual conference;
+- <a href="https://www.aliceandeve.nl/exhibition/grace-hopper" target="_blank" rel="noopener noreferrer">Grace Hopper</a> who created the world’s first workable compiler and the Grace Hopper Celebration of Women in Computing, an annual conference;
-- [The Bletchley Park Codebreakers](https://www.aliceandeve.nl/exhibition/the-bletchley-park-codebreakers-) included approximately 8,000 women, known as the "Bletchleyettes," whose crucial code-breaking efforts during World War II, including operating cryptographic machinery and breaking complex codes, remain largely unrecognized due to the enduring secrecy of their work.
+- <a href="https://www.aliceandeve.nl/exhibition/the-bletchley-park-codebreakers-" target="_blank" rel="The Bletchley Park Codebreakers">Grace Hopper</a> included approximately 8,000 women, known as the "Bletchleyettes," whose crucial code-breaking efforts during World War II, including operating cryptographic machinery and breaking complex codes, remain largely unrecognized due to the enduring secrecy of their work.

-More information can be found at the [exhibition booklet](https://fmt.ewi.utwente.nl/events/aliceandeve2020/booklet-13-01-2020.pdf).
+More information can be found at the <a href="https://fmt.ewi.utwente.nl/events/aliceandeve2020/booklet-13-01-2020.pdf" target="_blank" rel="noopener noreferrer">exhibition booklet</a>.

-Fantastic **[coding games](https://www.aliceandeve.nl/games)** and **[media](https://www.aliceandeve.nl/gallery)** - which include videos and podcasts related to women in computing - are also offered.
+Fantastic **<a href="https://www.aliceandeve.nl/games" target="_blank" rel="noopener noreferrer">coding games</a>** and **<a href="https://www.aliceandeve.nl/gallery" target="_blank" rel="noopener noreferrer">media</a>** - which include videos and podcasts related to women in computing - are also offered.

 ## Speakers